filipluca/Polygenic_SA_selection_in_the_UK_Biobank/README.md

-Polygenic SA selection in the UK Biobank
+Polygenic signals of sex differences in selection in contemporary humans